kumarankit999/Parralax-Scrolling-Webpage/README.md

 # Parralax-Scrolling-Webpage

-A Parralax Scrolling Webpage Using HTML,CSS,JavaScript
+A Parralax Scrolling Webpage Using HTML,CSS,JavaScript and Using Some Vector Pictures